 - Reserve extra capacity to make sure that vSAN recovers components after a host failure or when a host enters maintenance mode.
 For example, provision hosts with enough capacity so that you have sufficient free capacity left for components to rebuild after a host failure or during maintenance.
 This extra space is important when you have more than three hosts, so you have sufficient free capacity to rebuild the failed components.
 If a host fails, the rebuilding takes place on the storage available on another host, so that another failure can be tolerated.
-However, in a three-host cluster, vSAN does not perform the rebuild operation if the Primary level of failures to tolerate is set to 1 because when one host fails, only two hosts remain in the cluster.
+However, in a three-host cluster, vSAN does not perform the rebuild operation if the Failures to tolerate is set to 1 because when one host fails, only two hosts remain in the cluster.
 To tolerate a rebuild after a failure, you must have at least three surviving hosts.

 Provide enough temporary storage space for changes in the vSAN VM storage policy.
 When you dynamically change a VM storage policy, vSAN might create a new RAID tree layout of the object.
 When vSAN instantiates and synchronizes a new layout, the object may consume extra space temporarily.
 Keep some temporary storage space in the cluster to handle such changes.